AmirKaseb/Obelion-Task-Terraform/README.md

    - SNS Module: Sets up AWS Simple Notification Service (SNS) for alerting purposes.
 This module is designed to manage email notifications for events such as CloudWatch alarms.

    - CloudWatch Module: Monitors the health and performance of EC2 instances.
 It creates alarms for CPU usage and integrates with the SNS module for notification.

+   - Secrets MOdule : Handling the secrets of our RDS Database to avoid hard code the credientials in the terraform code.